-Avoiding precision loss near limits of integration in definite integrals
+Avoiding precision loss near limits of integration in definite integrals are small, most of the probability mass is lumped near zero and one.

 If care is not taken, the quadrature can suffer from numerical loss of precision near the endpoints of definite integrals.